karldyson/nslg/README.md

 * EDNS UDP Size (which will default to 1232)
 * EDNS CLIENT-SUBNET (which will default to your client IP)

+They all default off/unticked apart from AD and RD.

 ## Installation

 Copy the files to a directory on your webserver.